Become a Virtual Assistant

 There are many more tasks you could be asked to help with, but that should give you an idea of what types of things you may have to do.
 The more differing tasks you can handle, the more desirable you will be to businesses.

 You may be asking yourself what types of skills you need to be a successful virtual assistant.
-First and foremost, you need to have a good understanding of computer skills.
-You should know how to navigate the internet easily, and having some experience in things like the Google Suite and Microsoft 365 will help land you jobs.
+First and foremost, it’s important to take stock of your skills and strengths.
+This will help you determine what tasks and responsibilities you are well-suited for as a virtual assistant.

 Determine whether you want to be fully remote or if you are willing to go into the office from time to time.
 If you want to save money on commuting but still want to be around people sometimes, a hybrid approach may work well for you.